pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_Graphs.md

 ## To make a table

-To make a table, add in the UI : { } JSON element and add add a **"tableType": "standard"**.
+To make a table, add a UI : { } JSON element and in that element add add a **"tableType": "standard"**.
 This will automatically generate the charting UI code in the XAML and and code-behind.
 The chart UI will include date, time, all of the data in the Type field, and a Notes column (adding notes to the data turns out to be super useful)